-In this 20-minute recipe for seared tuna, Ahi tuna steak is cooked in a hot skillet, then sliced and served with a spicy dipping sauce.
+In this 20-minute recipe for seared tuna steak, the fish is cooked in a hot skillet and then sliced and served with a spicy dipping sauce.

 For the sauce:

-- Reduced-sodium soy sauce: Or you can use a gluten-free alternative.
+- Reduced-sodium soy sauce: Or a gluten-free alternative.

-- Fresh lemon juice: It's best to use freshly squeezed juice and not bottled juice.
+- Fresh lemon juice: It's best to use freshly squeezed juice.
+Rice vinegar is an acceptable substitution, but lemon juice is better.

-- Minced garlic: I often use jarred minced garlic, but I highly recommend mincing fresh garlic cloves in this recipe.
-The flavor is much more pronounced.
+- Minced garlic: I often use jarred minced garlic, but I highly recommend mincing fresh garlic cloves.
+Sometimes I add a teaspoon of freshly grated ginger.

 - Crushed red peppers: Add subtle heat and an extra layer of flavor to the sauce.